FVIV-878.6-80W-FC400-VBG

 Laser Type: Fiber-Coupled-Laser-Diodes

 Fiber coupled lasers ensure efficient and precise light delivery by integrating the laser source with an optical fiber, minimizing losses and maintaining beam quality over long distances.
-Their compact, robust design allows for flexible routing, easy system integration, superior beam quality, enhanced safety, and effective thermal management.
+Their compact, robust design allows for flexible routing and easy integration into various systems, making them ideal for applications in medical procedures, industrial manufacturing, and scientific research.
+Additionally, they offer superior beam quality, enhanced safety, and effective thermal management, making them a reliable and versatile choice for a wide range of applications.

 Laser Type: Wavelength-Stabilized-Laser-Diodes